 Restaurants in Melbourne

-One of Australia's most cosmopolitan cities, Melbourne has a diverse and exciting dining scene and eating out in this vibrant city can be anything you want it to be!
-With just about all types of cuisine on offer, the variety of restaurants in this city is astonishing and will see visitors coming back for more.
+One of Australia's most cosmopolitan cities, Melbourne has a diverse and exciting dining scene and eating out in this vibrant city can be anything you want it to be.
+With just about all types of cuisine on offer, the variety of restaurants in Melbourne is astonishing and will see visitors coming back for more.

 William Street is the place to go for authentic Indian fare.
 Chinatown, in Little Bourke Street, is the best for authentic Chinese food.
 Brunswick Street in Fitzroy boasts an eclectic mix of eateries where visitors will have a hard time choosing where to start.
 Downtown Melbourne is where the more low-key restaurants can be found, and the chic St Kilda and Chapel Streets are the trendiest restaurant districts for those wanting to sample Melbourne's latest nouveau cuisine.